-In connection with Mr. Dubin's promotion to Executive Vice President and Chief Development and Digital Officer, the Company entered into an employment agreement with Mr. Dubin effective December 13, 2022 and ending on June 30, 2024, unless earlier terminated or extended by the parties (the "Dubin Employment Agreement").
-Under the Dubin Employment Agreement, in the event of a termination of his employment by the Company without Cause (as defined in the Dubin Employment Agreement) or by Mr. Dubin (a) for Good Reason (as defined in the Dubin Employment Agreement) or (b) other than for Good Reason and effective as of June 30, 2023, December 31, 2023 or June 30, 2024 (each, a "Severance Termination Event"), subject to his execution and delivery of a release of claims, Mr. Dubin will receive (i) severance payments equal to 1.0 times (1.5 times in the case of a Severance Termination Event that occurs within six months prior to or 24 months following a Change in Control (as defined in the Dubin Employment Agreement)) the sum of Mr. Dubin's annual base salary and target bonus for the year of the termination; and (ii) the sum of (y) the Employee's Quarterly Performance Incentive (as defined in the STIP) for the calendar quarter in which such termination occurs, including any related "catch-up" payment with respect to such quarter as determined in accordance with the STIP and (z) the Annual Performance Incentives determined under the STIP, in each case, based on the Company's actual performance and pro-rated based on the number of days Mr. Dubin was employed by the Company during such period.
+In connection with Mr. Dubin's promotion to EVP and Chief Development and Digital Officer, the Company entered into the Dubin Employment Agreement which terminated on June 30, 2024.
+In connection with his separation and subject to his execution of a release of claims in favor of the Company, under the Dubin Employment Agreement, Mr. Dubin became entitled to (i) severance payments equal to 1.0 times the sum of Mr. Dubin's annual base salary and target bonus for the year of the termination, payable over the Severance Period (as defined below); and (ii) the sum of (y) the Employee's Quarterly Performance Incentive (as defined in the STIP) for the calendar quarter in which such termination occurs, including any related "catch-up" payment with respect to such quarter as determined in accordance with the STIP and (z) the Annual Performance Incentives determined under the STIP, in each case, based on the Company's actual performance and pro-rated based on the number of days Mr. Dubin was employed by the Company during such period.
 Mr. Dubin is also entitled to reimbursement for the cost of up to 18 months of continuation coverage under the Company's health and welfare plans at active employee rates and six months of outplacement services.
-On January 24, 2024, the Company and Mr. Dubin agreed that his employment with the Company would cease on June 30, 2024, the expiration of the Dubin Employment Agreement and Mr. Dubin became eligible for severance under the t

-In addition to the compensation described above, Mr. Dubin is entitled to (1) the continued vesting of any awards granted to Mr. Dubin after December 13, 2022 through the two-year anniversary of the end of the Severance Period (as defined below), and (2) the vested and unexercised portions of any stock option awards held by Mr. Dubin will remain outstanding and exercisable until the earlier of (A) the two-year anniversary of the end of the Severance Period and (B) the original expiration date of the stock option award; provided, however, such terms do not apply to the additional retention awards granted to key personnel in connection with the CEO transition.
-Mr. Dubin will be entitled to receive only those retention awards for which he has continued service through the vesting date with respect to those awards.
-In the case of a Change in Control prior to termination of his employment, Mr. Dubin is also entitled to full vesting of his outstanding equity awards, with the performance-based equity awards vesting at the target level of performance.
+In addition to the compensation described above, Mr. Dubin is entitled to (1) the continued vesting of any awards granted to Mr. Dubin after December 13, 2022 through the two-year anniversary of the end of the Severance Period, and (2) the vested and unexercised portions of any stock option awards held by Mr. Dubin, which will remain outstanding and exercisable until the earlier of (A) the two-year anniversary of the end of the Severance Period and (B) the original expiration date of the stock option award.
+These terms did not apply to certain retention awards in the form of RSUs granted in 2023 to key personnel in connection with the CEO transition.
+Mr. Dubin received shares of Common Stock underlying the portions of such retention RSU awards for which he had continued service through the applicable vesting date in 2024 and forfeited any unvested portion upon termination of his employment.

-For purposes of the Dubin Employment Agreement, "Severance Period" means the 12-month period (or 18-month period in the case of a Severance Termination Event incurred in connection with a Change in Control) commencing on the date of Mr. Dubin's termination of employment, unless such period is shortened by a violation of Mr. Dubin's Confidentiality, Trade Secret Protection, Unfair Competition, Non-Solicitation, and Invention Assignment Agreement, by and between Mr. Dubin and CPI Card Group-Colorado, Inc., effective as of April 8, 2019 (the "Confidentiality Agreement") after the termination date but prior to its expiration.
-The Dubin Employment Agreement extended the restricted period under the Confidentiality Agreement to a period of two years following the cessation of Mr. Dubin's employment.
+For purposes of the Dubin Employment Agreement, "Severance Period" means the 12-month period commencing on June 30, 2024, the date of Mr. Dubin's termination of employment, unless such period is shortened in accordance with Mr. Dubin's Employment Agreement after the termination date but prior to its expiration.
+The Dubin Employment Agreement extended the restricted period under Mr. Dubin's Confidentiality, Trade Secret Protection, Unfair Competition, Non-Solicitation, and Invention Assignment Agreement, by and between Mr. Dubin and CPI Card Group-Colorado, Inc., effective as of April 8, 2019 to a period of two years following the cessation of Mr. Dubin's employment.